 The Early Days

-Ken Werlein, a graduate of Vanderbilt University with a Master’s degree from Asbury Theological Seminary, was an Associate Pastor at The Woodlands United Methodist Church when the Lord began to guide him in an unexpected direction.
-He was called to plant a new contemporary Methodist church in the northwest Houston/Klein area.
+Ken Werlein, a graduate of Vanderbilt University with a Master’s degree from Asbury Theological Seminary, was an Associate Pastor at a large church in The Woodlands when the Lord began to guide him in an unexpected direction.
+He was called to plant a new contemporary church in the northwest Houston/Klein area.
 In March 1998, Ken asked 40 friends to become prayer partners for one year, lifting up both him and the new church daily.

 The first of many “Come and See” informational meetings was held in the summer of 1998 to explore the possibility of helping start a new church.
 A core group soon formed, and the seven-member team began meeting weekly as a small group and visiting other churches in the Houston area.